 As we 'learn through doing', the roadmap will continue to be refined and iterated as we incorporate learning discovered during delivery.
+The roadmap is intended to begin as a high level document, with more specific content and milestones unfolding as the sector undertakes the necessary first steps.
 Formal review and iteration sessions with water companies and close stakeholders will be conducted every quarter online, with a major review and iteration conducted once a year at an in-person Water Open Data Forum event.
 We propose to publish any updates to the roadmap, along with associated learning so that we continue to work in the open on this important matter.